Feature | A Case Study: Optimizing CV Risk Factor Control in an "Extreme Risk" Patient

 - Gæde P, Oellgaard J, Carstensen B, et al. Diabetologia 2016;59:2298-2307.

 - Wong ND, Zhao Y, Patel R, et al. Diabetes Care 2016;39:668-76.

-Keywords: ACC Publications, Cardiology Magazine, Acute Coronary Syndrome, Antibodies, Monoclonal, Aspirin, Benzhydryl Compounds, Blood Pressure, Cardiac Rehabilitation, Cardiovascular Diseases, Comorbidity, Diabetes Mellitus, Diabetes Mellitus, Type 2, Diet, Dietetics, Antibodies, Monoclonal, Exercise, Follow-Up Studies, Global Health, Glucagon-Like Peptide 1, Glucose, Glucosides, Hemoglobin A, Glycosylated, Heart Failure, Hospitalization, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypertension, Hypoglycemic Agents, Life Style, Metformin, Myocardial Infarction, Numbers Needed To Treat, Nutritionists, Patient Readmission, Prospective Studies, Referral and Consultation, Resistance Training, Risk Factors, Risk Reduction Behavior, Secondary Prevention, Sports, Stroke, Triglycerides, United States Food and Drug Administration
+Keywords: ACC Publications, Cardiology Magazine, Acute Coronary Syndrome, Antibodies, Monoclonal, Aspirin, Benzhydryl Compounds, Blood Pressure, Cardiac Rehabilitation, Cardiovascular Diseases, Comorbidity, Diabetes Mellitus, Diabetes Mellitus, Type 2, Diet, Dietetics, Antibodies, Monoclonal, Exercise, Follow-Up Studies, Global Health, Glucagon-Like Peptide 1, Glucose, Glucosides, Glycated Hemoglobin A, Heart Failure, Hospitalization, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypertension, Hypoglycemic Agents, Life Style, Metformin, Myocardial Infarction, Numbers Needed To Treat, Nutritionists, Patient Readmission, Prospective Studies, Referral and Consultation, Resistance Training, Risk Factors, Risk Reduction Behavior, Secondary Prevention, Sports, Stroke, Triglycerides, United States Food and Drug Administration

 < Back to Listings